Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - [x] Password never expires
 - [ ] Account is disabled

+By default, the home folder will be `C:\Users\biocbuild`.
+If this needs to be changed (e.g. to `D:\biocbuild`), double-click on the biocbuild user and make the change in the Profile tab.
+Note that the `C:\Users\biocbuild` folder will still be created and populated at first logon.

-### Make the biocbuild user member of the Remote Desktop Users group
+Make the biocbuild user member of the Remote Desktop Users group.

 ### Grant the biocbuild user "Log on as batch job" rights